-The homeworld of the Xi'an was one's a lush tropical world with a hot humid environment.
+The homeworld of the Xi'an was once a lush tropical world with a hot humid environment.
 The early Xi'an society lived in nomadic groups.
 They invented agriculture, domesticated animals and erected fortified settlements at an unknown date.

 Since Xi'an aren't able to digest the majority of fresh food and are intolerant of hot or cold meals, the discovery of fermentation was a milestone in Xi'an history.
 They were now able to stockpile fermented food in vessels, called tyixa'yetui.
 They were able to expand further, forming "state-like powers called Houses."